What does the future hold for The Hundred?

 Oval Invincibles made it back-to-back titles for the men while Heather Knight’s London Spirit claimed the women’s crown in what was a low-key fourth edition of The Hundred.

-With speculation rife about what the future holds for the England and Wales Cricket’s brainchild amid attempts to secure private investment, the PA news agency looks at some of the big talking points.
+With speculation rife about what the future holds for the England and Wales Cricket’s brainchild amid attempts to secure private investment, we look at some of the big talking points.

 Has this year been a success?